uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 This RFC proposes the following solutions:

-### Integrated solution: extending existing monitoring stack.
+### Integrated solution: extending existing monitoring stack

 * Monitoring Formula Integration: Loki/Promtail and `uyuni_health_exporter` configurations are managed via Uyuni's monitoring formula, ensuring seamless integration and ease of deployment.
-Making Saline and Health Check to part of the current Monitoring formulas.
+Making Saline and Health Check a part of the current Monitoring formulas.

 * Additional Monitoring Formulas: Similar to the previous approach, integration with current Monitoring stack but using a separated formulas.

 ![monitoring stack integration](images/health-check/integration-monitoring-stack.png)

-### Standalone solution: containerized deployment including Loki, Promtail and Grafana.
+### Standalone solution: containerized deployment including Loki, Promtail and Grafana

 * Containerized Deployment: The Health-Check-Tool components, including Loki, Promtail, Grafana, and the Exporter, are deployed as containers sharing the same network, allowing TCP communication between containers.
 Running all containers within the same POD would be also possible but it would limits the deployment method on kubernetes to be running all at the same cluster node.